 As a small press operating in North Wales, we aim to include a significant list of Welsh writing in English amongst our titles.

 Wales has a tradition of providing a centre of excellence for literature and we also aim to attract books from across the UK and the world.
 Our list includes books from Wales, Scotland and England and also titles from Ireland, South Africa, New Zealand, America and China etc.

-We also run Envoi poetry magazine, now in its 51 st year.
+We also run Envoi poetry magazine, now in its 60th year.

 Adam Craig is a photographer, writer and graphic designer.
 In addition to stewarding Cinnamon’s pamphlet imprint, Liquorice Fish Books, Adam creates book covers, mentors as part of Cinnamon’s mentoring programme, and consults on general editorial policy.
-In addition to stories in several anthologies, he has published an anti-novel, Vitus Dreams, and the prose poetry sequnece Year W. His first short story collection, High City Walk, is due out in March, 2017, and a second novel, In Dreams, the Minotaur Appears Last, should be out early the following year.
+In addition to stories in several anthologies, he has published an anti-novel, Vitus Dreams, the prose poetry sequence, Year W, and a short story collection, High City Walk, which was short listed in the 2017 Saboteur Awards for Best Collection.
+A second novel, In Dreams the Minotaur Appears Last, is coming in 2018.